-Getting ready for love means a lot more than toning up your body or buying sexy lingerie.
-It means getting ready within; clearing and healing any past heartbreaks, resentments, and fears, limiting beliefs and opening your heart again when you feel ready.
+Getting ready for love means a lot more than chocolates or buying sexy lingerie.
+It means getting ready within; clearing and healing any past heartbreaks, resentments, and fears, limiting beliefs and preparing your heart again to welcome in romantic love – but only when you’re truly ready.

-Act like someone who is in love, even though you may not be.
+Act like someone who’s in love (even though you may not be).
 Everywhere you go exude blissful energy.
 Let everyone you meet feel your love.

 Your Self Love Junkie Valentine’s Day Prescription

 1. Ask yourself